mrios22/vortex-core-lisp-dvorak/README.md

  * Writing lisp programs.
  * Entering numbers quickly using a numeric keypad.

  This README explains my configuration and how you can copy it onto your board.
+You can program it onto your board key by key using a MPC tool (recommended, so you learn about the setup) or you can upload my config file.

 ## Initial Configuration of a New CORE

 Before you start programming the keyboard you must install the new firmware.
 Using a Windows computer, go to the Vortex website, download the firmware ``.exe``, and install the ``CORE MPC`` option.

 Then go to [TcFreddie's Much Programming Core webpage](https://tsdo.in/much-programming-core/).
 We will be using it to configure the board.
+(If you want to skip the programming and upload my configuration onto your board, skip to the last step.)

-## Guide to the Layers (and some design decisions)
+## Guide to the Layers (and some design principles)

 Layer ``L0`` will be the Dvorak/Emacs layer.